 \section{Introduction}

 A special model of gravity in three dimensions has been the subject of considerable interest over the past fifteen years.
-Under the acronym CCTMG, critical cosmological topologically massive gravity has appeared to display remarkable properties, in particular when the Brown–Henneaux boundary conditions are relaxed \cite{Grumiller:2008qz}.
-Indeed, within this framework, the theory has been shown to exhibit a new physical degree of freedom that behaves as a complex logarithmic function, the so-called logarithmic primary mode
+Under the acronym CCTMG, critical cosmological topologically massive gravity has appeared to display remarkable properties, due to the fact that the Brown–Henneaux boundary conditions are relaxed \cite{Grumiller:2008qz}.
+In particular, within this framework, the theory has been shown to exhibit a new physical degree of freedom that behaves as a complex logarithmic function, the so-called logarithmic primary mode

 which under the action of the $\rm{SL \left( 2, \mathbb{R} \right) \times SL \left( 2, \mathbb{R} \right)}$ AdS$_3$ isometry group generates descendant single particle logarithmic modes, and whose logarithmic branches extend the single particle class of solutions to a logarithmic multi-particle sector.